Are Subprime Mortgages Coming Back in 2018?

 As the restrictions begin to loosen up, more and more people may end up deciding that they want to pursue a subprime mortgage.
 Here's why.

 - These are also good choices for those who can't document their income through basic pay stubs.
 Those who are self-employed, for example, might need to use them since they will often have trouble proving regularly income – even if they do indeed earn a solid, reliable salary.
+Non-qualified mortgage loans are very popular with self-employed borrowers in 2018.

-These days, these loans aren't as risky as they were a decade ago when the housing market crashed, either.
+These days, these non-qualified mortgage loans aren't as risky as they were a decade ago when the housing market crashed, either.
 The reasons are numerous.
 For one, they're still not just handed out to anyone.
 Lenders are more selective, and the odds are strong that if you can't handle these loans, you won't' qualify for it.
 That wasn't the case in the past.
 There is also more government regulation involved in subprime mortgages, helping ensure that they're better controlled than they once were.